 - Apply online (preferred) or via a paper application.
 When you Apply Online, you can create an account, submit your application information and pay the application fee by credit card over a secure Internet connection.
 Prospective students may also download a paper application, request an application by mail or request an application by phone (410-455-2537).
 Applicants are strongly encouraged to apply online.
 Online applications are processed more quickly.

-- Submit your application form, application fee ($50 for online, $70 for paper), 3 letters of recommendation (at least two from academia), statement of goals, official transcripts, and official GRE scores to the Graduate School (copies will be forwarded to the Department of Public Policy).
+- Submit your application form, application fee ($50 for online, $70 for paper), 3 letters of recommendation (at least two from academia), statement of goals, official transcripts, and official GRE scores to the Graduate School (copies will be forwarded to the School of Public Policy).

 Deadlines for Formal Admission